Boxing at the Summer Olympics: Events

 The boxing competition is organized as a set of tournaments, one for each weight class.
-The number of weight classes has changed over the years (currently 8 for men and 5 for women), and the definition of each class has changed several times, as shown in the following table.
+The number of weight classes has changed over the years (currently 7 for men and 6 for women), and the definition of each class has changed several times, as shown in the following table.
 Until 1936, weights were measured in pounds, and from 1948 onwards, weights were measured in kilograms.

+On 23 March 2013, the International Boxing Association instituted significant changes to the format.
+The World Series of Boxing, AIBA's pro team league which started in 2010, already enabled team members to retain 2012 Olympic eligibility.
+The newer AIBA Pro Boxing Tournament, consisting of boxers who sign 5-year contracts with AIBA and compete on pro cards leading up to the tournament, also provides a pathway for new pros to retain their Olympic eligibility and retain ties with national committees.

 From the 2016 Summer Olympics, male athletes no longer have to wear protective headgear in competition, due to a ruling by the AIBA and the IOC that it contributes to greater concussion risk.
 Female athletes will continue to wear the headgear, due to "lack of data" on the effectiveness of it on women.
+Also from 2016 onwards, the "10-point must" scoring system was used.

 Medal table

 The following table is ranked by the number of golds, then silvers, then bronzes.
 Until 1948, losing semi-finalists held a bronze medal playoff; since 1952, both losing semi-finalists have received bronze medals.